1,000+ Opportunities

 CASIE’S Director of Outreach, Dr. Thea Murphy, leads our customized professional development consulting program.
 CASIE expands innovative practices that educate for active global citizenship.

-Based on current listing details, eligibility includes: Public and charter schools, local education agencies, and state Departments of Education in Alabama, Georgia, and South Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and charter schools, local education agencies, and state Departments of Education in Alabama, Georgia, and South Carolina.
+Confirm the full requirements in the official notice before applying.